As Russia sees tech brain drain, other nations hope to gain - NewsBreak

 As Russia sees tech brain drain, other nations hope to gain

-Russia’s tech workers are looking for safer and more productive professional pastures.
+VILNIUS, Lithuania — (AP) — Russia’s tech workers are looking for safer and more secure professional pastures.

 By one estimate, up to 70,000 computer specialists, spooked by a sudden frost in the business and political climate, have bolted the country since Russia invaded Ukraine five weeks ago.
 Many more are expected to follow.